Town and village greens in East Sussex

 Property search

-Before buying a property it is wise to check whether it sits on, or near, a town or village green.
+Before buying a property it is wise to check whether it sits on or near a town or village green.
 This may be included in your survey, but you can also check the registers yourself.

-• the property is on land registered as common land or a village green
+Using the registers you can check whether the property is on land registered as a town or village green.

 How to apply